 The Giorgio Nota Award award was instituted in honor of Giorgio Nota, who first introduced open tubular LC, the Giorgio Nota award is presented to a scientist in recognition of a lifetime of achievement in capillary liquid chromatography.
 We look forward to presenting this award again in 2019 and are pleased to highlight the accomplishments of the 2018 winner, Dr. Hernan Cortes of Hernan Cortes Consulting, LLC and formerly of Dow Chemical.

 CHROMALEONT YOUNG SCIENTIST SCHOLARSHIPS

 Chromaleont, an enterprise associated at the University of Messina, as made several scholarships for young scientists available for 2019.
 You must be a student traveling from outside the United States to be eligible.
 There will be six awards granted in 2019 (four for ISCC and two for GCxGC).
 To apply, please complete the following application form and return it to firstname.lastname@example.org.
-The deadline to apply is February 1, 2019.
+The deadline to apply is February 15, 2019.
 Applicants must have an abstract submitted for an oral or poster presentation and must be PhD candidates or academic post-docs.